shenghaoyang/ce2001_ex4_graphs/README.md

     - Test cases validating BFS correctness (could compare against guava).
     - Test cases verifying saving / restoring graphs from CSV.
     - Test cases verifying node deletion functionality.

+## The data

+- The data file is located at `data/connected_airports.csv`

+- The input data we will be performing BFS on is a undirected, unweighted, graph with no self-edges where the nodes are airports and the edges represent bidirectional direct connections between airports (i.e, nodes that have an edge between them represent airports (A, B) that have at least one flight from A -> B  AND also another flight from B -> A, where the flights are both non-stop).

+- The input data is stored in CSV format, with each row containing information on one node, with the first column in each row representing the airport name, and subsequent columns representing the names of airports that this airport is connected to.
+Airports are referred to using their IATA codes. (i.e, the adjacency list of that node is represented by the subsequent columns).

+- Each edge (A <-> B) is specified twice, once in the row representing the airport A and another time in the row representing the airport B.

+## Testing methodology

+- We are requested to benchmark the performance of BFS in terms of CPU time, against various input graph sizes.
+Here, we'll vary the number of nodes.

+- We vary the graph size by randomly choosing nodes to eliminate from the graph in order to build a graph of smaller size.
+This process is called a _draw_, and _draws_ are performed for a pre specified number of times.

+- After each _draw_ to produce a smaller graph, we run BFS to locate the shortest path between two airports in terms of plane changes, and measuring the time taken.
+The actual implementation measures the average time for BFS after looping through the BFS search a number of times.

+- In each timing loop, we mutate the adjacency lists of the nodes in the graph produced from the _draw_ process in a specified manner, either sorting it in an ascending fashion, a descending fashion, or a random manner.

+- After the timing loops, the average edge count and BFS search time are reported and collected.

+- After all _draws_ complete, the average edge count for all draws and the average BFS search time for all draws (representing an average search time for a graph of this number of nodes) are reported.

+- The appropriate metrics are processed and analysis results are produced.

 ## Building the benchmark tool